MeillatTristan/ModalHRnet/README.md

 import Modal from 'modal-component-hrnet/Modal';
 ```
 There are 2 options : text and open.
-Text is the string display in the modal. &nbsp;
+Text is the string display in the modal. \
 Open is a boolean, set it on "true" and the modal will be open, set it on "false" to close it.

 Example :